-So who knew hillbillies were so into golf, or as the locals call it, “putt putt”?
-Certainly not me!
-But while there may not be one single scene in Deliverance set on a golf course — not even one! — it’s not so hard to imagine “Dueling Banjos” twanging in the background as you make your way from hole to hole, passing quaint, countrified obstacles such as outhouses and stills along the way.
+So who knew hillbillies were so into golf, or “putt-putt”?
+Certainly not us!
+You can expect “Dueling Banjos” twanging in the background as you make your way from hole to hole, passing quaint, countrified obstacles such as outhouses and stills along the way.

 Once you get to the top, you’ll choose between two courses.
-We had such a hard time choosing which course to take, as we didn’t want to miss any exceptionally spectacular farm equipment, but after some heated debate we went to the right, instead of the left.
-Of course, we got stuck behind a big group, so our game was moving along pretty slowly.
+We had such a hard time choosing which course to take, as we didn’t want to miss any exceptionally spectacular farm equipment, but after some heated debate, we went to the right, instead of the left.
+If you want to experience both, you can for just an additional $5.99 per game.

-After losing a few balls on the down slope, we finally made it all the way to number 18.
+For a mini-golf course, this is quite the challenge.
+There are many obstacles and hills that will make you work to hit par.
+You may also be fascinated to see the incline railway that intersects with the course.
 At the end of the course, you get to take another little tram ride that deposits you safely at the entrance.
-Which, by the way, is where the restrooms are, so be sure to go before you go, or else you’ll be stuck on top of the hill with only fake outhouses in sight.
+Which, by the way, is where the restrooms are, so be sure to go before you go, or else you’ll be stuck on top of the hill with only fake outhouses insight.
 Not fun.

 If you are looking for “real golf,” check out our review of the Gatlinburg Golf Course.

 How Much is Hillbilly Golf?

 - Adults (over 12 years) – $13.50 + tax